Assistant Professor of Psychology

 Currently, I am studying the ways children and adolescents reason about and resolve situations involving social and moral conflict, and how they evaluate and coordinate the salient features of those situations in executing their judgments.
 Using clinical interviews, naturalistic observation, and survey methods, I have focused on children’s reasoning and behaviors related to honesty and deception, and the ways children make judgments about deception as a means of advancing their interests and moral priorities.

-Child Development; Lifespan Development; Social Development; Moral Development; Introduction to Psychology; and lab courses in developmental research methods
+Child Development; Lifespan Development; The Psychology of Deception; Moral Development; Introduction to Psychology; and lab courses in developmental research methods

 Sailing; Windsurfing; Fly fishing; Wait-Wait...Don't Tell Me!; XC Skiing Vermont